Why Studios Pass on 95% of Game Writer Applications

 HERE'S WHAT MAKES THIS DIFFERENT

-This is strategic thinking, not just writing advice.
+This is strategic career development, not just writing advice.
 We're not workshopping your dialogue trees.
 We're giving you the professional mindset that separates hobbyists from hires.

 It is taught by someone who actually wrote AAA games.
 That means I can trust her.
 I don't trust the book Story because Robert McKee doesn't write movies.
 I do trust Adventures in the Screen Trade because William Goldman did write movies.